Azure/azure-sphere-samples/Samples/AzureIoT/IoTCentral.md

 ## Create an Azure IoT Central application

-1. Go to [Azure IoT Central](https://apps.azureiotcentral.com/build) in your browser and sign in with your Azure credentials.
+1. Go to [Azure IoT Central](https://apps.azureiotcentral.com/build) in your browser.

+1. Choose Custom apps and sign in with your Microsoft account, or create a new account.

+1. Use the default Application name and URL or modify it, if you prefer.

+1. Under Application template, choose Legacy application (2018).

+1. Either choose 7 day free trial and provide your contact info, or provide your billing info.

-1. On the Create Application page, choose the Trial payment plan and the Custom Application template.
-Accept the default values for the Application Name and URL, enter contact information, and then click **Create** at the bottom of the page.
+1. Click **Create** at the bottom of the page.

+**Note:** Although these instructions apply for the Legacy application (2018) template, some sections also apply for the Preview application template.

+## Configure the Azure IoT Central application

+**Note:** The instructions in this section apply only to the Legacy application (2018) template.
+If you are using the Preview application template, you'll need perform similar steps to set up an equivalent device template.

 1. On the Home Page, select Create Device Templates.